MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-preparedness.md

     - **Integrity:** Educate on the use of DevOps processes for infrastructure as code (IaC) to ensure data accuracy and reliability.
 DevOps practices, such as version control, continuous integration, and automated testing, help track, audit, and validate changes to the cloud environment's infrastructure before deployment.
 This is particularly important in maintaining landing zones, as it ensures consistency and integrity in the configuration by providing a systematic way to handle infrastructure changes.
     - **Availability:** Instruct on deploying high availability and disaster recovery solutions using Azure’s services to ensure data and resources remain accessible when needed.
 This includes maintaining pre-planned responses that outline the steps for maintaining availability during an incident.
 Education should cover strategies for ensuring continuous access to critical resources, even in the face of disruptions, and include hands-on training in setting up and managing Azure’s high availability and disaster recovery tools.
 - **Simulation exercises:** Conduct regular security drills and simulations to prepare the team for real-world scenarios.
 These exercises should evaluate the organization's ability to respond to incidents within the Zero Trust framework, treating all network segments as potentially compromised until verified secure.
 Scenarios such as phishing attacks, data breaches, and ransomware should be simulated to identify gaps in response strategies and provide hands-on experience in handling incidents.
 Drills should emphasize containment strategies by quickly isolating compromised systems to prevent further spread, rapid communication by establishing clear and efficient channels for disseminating information, and evidence preservation by ensuring that all relevant data is securely collected and stored to support subsequent analysis and investigation.
 Use pre-planned responses like incident playbooks and communication protocols to ensure that actions during these drills are consistent and systematic.
 - **Incident response drills:** Regularly test incident response plans through realistic drills that simulate various threat scenarios.
 These drills should involve all relevant stakeholders, including the Security Operations Center (SOC) Team, Incident Response Coordinators, Governance Lead, Incident Controller, Investigation Lead, Infrastructure Lead, and the Cloud Governance Team, ensuring comprehensive preparedness across the organization.
 Incorporate elements of the CIA Triad and Zero Trust principles into these drills, such as testing the effectiveness of access controls (Confidentiality), integrity checks for critical data, and procedures for maintaining service availability during an incident.
 Emphasize effective coordination by ensuring clear communication and collaborative efforts across teams, using pre-planned responses such as predefined roles and responsibilities, and rapid containment by swiftly isolating affected systems and mitigating threats.
 Ensure detailed documentation of actions taken to provide a clear record for post-incident review and continuous improvement.

+### Summary

+By implementing a robust monitoring and auditing framework, establishing a disaster recover and business continuity strategy, and building a comprehensive training program, your security operations teams will be set up for success in handling incidents and threats.
+These practices shouldn't be considered as static and should be continuously reviewed for improvement opportunities to prepare for emerging threats and technologies.

 ## Resources